ralph-groupscholar/website/ralph.md

+2026-02-06 00:35:28 — Iteration 37
+- Reviewed current codebase and recent git history for context.
+- Captured a Playwright full-page screenshot of groupscholar.com; the automated render still shows a huge blank mid-page gap with the hero reappearing lower on the page.
+- Sketched a creative task list focused on stabilizing automation rendering, tightening narrative continuity, and adding fresh above-the-fold signals.

 2026-02-05 21:11:57 — Iteration 36
 - Reviewed current codebase and recent git history for context.
 - Captured a Playwright full-page screenshot of groupscholar.com; automated render still shows a massive mid-page blank gap with the hero appearing again near the bottom.